 While the exact cause of this disorder remains unknown, there are two main factors that seem to cause wobblers syndrome in dogs… genetics and nutrition.
 Many vets believe certain bloodlines of Great Danes and Doberman Pinschers contain a ‘wobblers gene’ – perhaps especially because this syndrome is most common in these two breeds.
 As well, it has been seen that nutrition plays a key role in the proper development and healthy maintenance of all bones and connective tissues.

-The most obvious symptoms of wobblers is the unsteadiness, or wobbly walk – usually of the back legs.
-If a dog is in the beginning stages of developing this syndrome, this symptom may only be noticeable while walking slowing or on slippery floors.
+The most obvious symptoms of Wobblers is the unsteadiness, or wobbly walk – usually of the back legs.
+If a dog is in the beginning stages of developing this syndrome, this symptom may only be noticeable while walking slowly or on slippery floors.
 As this issue progresses, the instability will become noticeable in all four legs.
-It may also appear that the dog is weak – has difficulty getting up or laying down.
+It may also appear that the dog is weak and has difficulty getting up or laying down.

 Depending on the severity of an individual case, traditional treatments range from surgery to medical management.
-It’s important to note that because wobblers affect a dog’s neck, it is necessary to use a chest harness instead of a neck lease to prevent further injury or pain.
+It’s important to note that because Wobblers issues affect a dog’s neck, it is necessary to use a chest harness instead of a collar-attached Leash (for ‘dog walk’ needs) to prevent further injury or pain.

-Changing to a holistic diet, along with adding NZYMES® Antioxidant Granules to a daily feeding routine can provide significant relief for your dog.
+Changing to a healthier, more holistic diet, along with adding NZYMES® Antioxidant Granules to a daily feeding routine can provide significant improvement for your dog’s chance to live a more normal lifestyle.
 More detailed information about wobblers and a great suggested feed program can be found by clicking here.